intro-to-data/Class/README.md

 ## Week 12 - 2019-04-11:
 - **Topics:** Lasso Your Future :robot_face:
+  - Ethical Analysis 1
+  - More Bootstrapping: Risk Ratios
+  - Lasso
 -  **Homework:**
+    - Assignment 04
     - [How Machines Learn](http://flowingdata.com/2017/12/20/how-machines-learn/)
     - [Wikipedia: Lasso](https://en.wikipedia.org/wiki/Lasso_(statistics))
     - [Do Scientists Feel Pressure To Produce Positive Results?](http://earthsky.org/human-world/do-scientists-feel-pressure-to-produce-positive-results)
-- Ethical Analysis 1
-- More Bootstrapping: Risk Ratios
-- Lasso

 ## Week 13 - 2019-04-18:
 - **Topics:** Can't See The Forest For All These Trees
-- **Homework:**
-    - [Learning To Fool Our Algorithmic Spies](https://nytimes.com/2018/01/09/magazine/learning-to-fool-our-algorithmic-spies.html?referer=http://digg.com/)
-    - [How Open Source Can Fight Algorithmic Bias](https://opensource.com/article/18/1/how-open-source-can-fight-algorithmic-bias)
   - Ethical Analysis 2
   - More About Machine Learning :robot_face:
   - Decision Trees
   - Random Forests
       - The relationship between the random Forest and bootstrapping
+- **Due:** Assignment 04
+- **Homework:**
+    - Assignment 05
+    - [Learning To Fool Our Algorithmic Spies](https://nytimes.com/2018/01/09/magazine/learning-to-fool-our-algorithmic-spies.html?referer=http://digg.com/)
+    - [How Open Source Can Fight Algorithmic Bias](https://opensource.com/article/18/1/how-open-source-can-fight-algorithmic-bias)

 ## Week 14 - 2019-04-25:
 - **Topics:** From Soup To Nuts
+  - _Use_ the Analytical Template
+  - Choose Your Own Adventure
+- **Due:** Assignment 05
 -  **Homework:**
     - [We Used Broadband Data We Shouldn't Have, Here's What Went Wrong](https://fivethirtyeight.com/features/we-used-broadband-data-we-shouldnt-have-heres-what-went-wrong/)
     - [Can You Use This Data Set to Find Serial Killers?](http://www.slate.com/articles/health_and_science/science/2017/12/the_data_behind_the_serial_killer_detector_has_some_small_issues.html)
     - [Exploring the ChestXray14 dataset: problems](https://lukeoakdenrayner.wordpress.com/2017/12/18/the-chestxray14-dataset-problems/)
-- _Use_ the Analytical Template
-- Choose Your Own Adventure

 ## Final Exam - 2019-05-02
 - The final exam includes complimentary pizza.